 GI 218 Digital Technology II

-This course focuses on identity and brand development — the varied uses of the mark and brand — showing the power that visual communication components must achieve.
+This course focuses on corporate identity and brand development — the varied uses of the mark and brand— showing the power that visual communication components must achieve.
 Emphasis is placed on strong, and influential solutions and techniques of approach.
 Projects range from personal branding (mark, stationery system, and résumé), to corporate logo design and brand collateral, including collateral literature design and other peripheral materials.

 How to Register

-Enrolling in one of PCA&D’s Certificate Program is simple.
+Enrolling in one of PCA&D’s Certificate Programs is simple.
 Confirm your intent to pursue one of our certificates by filling out an application.

-If you have any questions regarding mapping out a plan, upcoming class schedules, or completing your certificate, please contact the Center for Creative Exploration at 717-396-7833 ext 1005 or email firstname.lastname@example.org.
+If you have any questions regarding mapping out a plan, upcoming class schedules, or completing your certificate, please contact Bonnie Kern, our Admissions Transfer & Outreach Coordinator, at 717.396.7833 ext 1014 or email email@example.com.